Introduction

 (1) A desert peninsula between Israel and Egypt at the northern tip of the Red Sea.
 (2) A mountain on the peninsula where Moses received the Ten Commandments.
 Sinai is also used in reference to the Old Testament’s covenant of law.

 The portable tent where the Israelites worshiped God.
 They used it while they wandered in the desert after they left Egypt and for many years after they entered the Promised Land.
-Moses and the people built the Tabernacle by following God’s instructions (see Exodus 25-27).
-The Tabernacle was used until it was replaced by a permanent place of worship called the Temple.
+Moses and the people built the tabernacle by following God’s instructions (see Exodus 25-27).
+The tabernacle was used until it was replaced by a permanent place of worship called the temple.

 A group of people related in some way; clan; family.
 Each of the twelve tribes of Israel was descended from one of the twelve sons of Jacob.
 The descendants of Levi were assigned the honor of caring for the tabernacle and were not given a territory, as were the other eleven tribes.
 (They were given forty-eight towns in which to live.)
 The descendants of Joseph were divided into two half tribes named after Joseph’s two sons, Manasseh and Ephraim.